yousefelassal/quote-cron/README.md

 > The truth is incontrovertible.
 Malice may attack it, ignorance may deride it, but in the end, there it is.

 > Each man has his own vocation; his talent is his call.
 There is one direction in which all space is open to him.

+> A failure is a man who has blundered but is not capable of cashing in on the experience.